 Healthcare professional in practice are required by law to hold appropriate insurance or indemnity arrangements in place.
 If the professionals work for an NHS or HSC body, the organisation they work for will receive indemnity through a clinical negligence scheme.

-Clinical negligence can refer to any of the following points caused by a health provider:
+Clinical negligence can refer to any of the following that have been caused by a healthcare provider:

 - Made a mistake during operation or procedures

-- Made the wrong diagnosis or failed to diagnose your condition
+- Wrong diagnosis or failed to diagnose your condition

 Will I need a medical examination?